dhoer/chef-chrome/README.md

 Include the default recipe on a node's runlist to ensure that Chrome is installed.

-A library method is provided to retrieve the Chrome version installed:
+A library method `chrome_version` is provided to retrieve the Chrome version installed:

 ```ruby
 v = chrome_version